Chang Myon: Vice president

 On September 18, 1955, he was defeated by a narrow margin by Shin Ik-hee for the Democratic Party's candidacy in the presidential election.
 Instead, he was nominated for the vice-presidency as the running mate of Shin Ik-hee, who died suddenly on May 5, 1956.
 On May 30, 1956, Chang was duly elected the fourth vice president of the Republic of Korea.

-On September 28, 1956, at the Democratic party's national convention in the Sigong Building (시공관, 市公館) in Jongno, Seoul, he was shot by a sniper in the September 28 Incident and received a penetrating wound to the wrist.
+On September 28, 1956, at the Democratic party's national convention in the Sigong Building in Jongno, Seoul, he was shot by a sniper in the September 28 Incident and received a penetrating wound to the wrist.
 The would-be assassin was immediately arrested.
 The assassination attempt was in all probability sponsored by the top echelon of the Liberal Party.
 During his vice presidency, Chang came into conflict with Lee Ki-poong, an influential Liberal Party member, who sent spies and placed him under surveillance.

-In 1959, he was appointed as a member of the Supreme Council of the Democratic Party of the Republic of Korea.
+In 1959, he was appointed a member of the Supreme Council of the Democratic Party of the Republic of Korea.
 In the same year, he became the Democratic Party's candidate for the vice-presidency and the running mate of presidential candidate Cho Byong-ok.
 Chang had attempted to become a candidate for the presidency, but once again he lost by a narrow margin, this time to Cho.
 In November of the same year, he was reelected as a member of the supreme council of the Democratic Party.

 In the Republic of Korea's vice-presidential election of March 15, 1960, Chang suffered defeat at the hands of Lee Ki-poong by such a suspiciously large margin that protesters took to the streets alleging fraud.
 A thousand residents gathered in front of the opposition Democratic Party building in the southern city of Masan to protest.
 When the police started shooting, the protesters responded by throwing rocks.
 Following the suppression of the protests, the body of a young man, Kim Ju-yul, a student at Masan Commercial High School who had participated in the protests, was found on a nearby beach.
 This tragic incident served as a catalyst for the April 19 Movement and the popular revolution that overthrew the Rhee regime in May 1960.